WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	**Minimal** - Collects metrics such as ingress/egress, availability, latency, and success percentages, which are aggregated for the Blob, Table, and Queue services.

-	**Verbose** - In addition to the minimal metrics, collects the same set of metrics for each storage operation in the Windows Azure Storage Service API.
+	**Verbose** - In addition to the minimal metrics, this settings collects the same set of metrics for each storage operation in the Windows Azure Storage Service API.
 Verbose metrics enable closer analysis of issues that occur during application operations.

 	**Off** - Turns off monitoring.
 Existing monitoring data is persisted through the end of the retention period.

 	> **Note:** There are costs considerations when you select monitoring.
 For more information, see [Storage Analytics and Billing](http://msdn.microsoft.com/en-us/library/windowsazure/hh360997.aspx).

-1. To set the data retention policy, in **Retention** (in days), type the number of days of data to retain from 1-365 days.
+1. To set the data retention policy, in **Retention** (in days), type the number of days that data should be retained from 1-365 days.
 If there is no retention policy (by entering zero value), it is up to you to delete the monitoring data.

-	> **Note:** It's recommended setting a retention policy based on how long you want to retain storage analytics data for your account so that old and unused analytics data can be deleted by system at no cost.
+	> **Note:** It is recommended to set a retention policy based on how long you want to retain storage analytics data for your account so that old and unused analytics data can be deleted by the system at no cost.

 1. Once Monitoring is enabled, you can customize the **Dashboard** to choose up to six metrics to plot on the metrics chart.
 There are nine available metrics for each service.
-To configure this, go to the **Dashboard** page.
+To do so, go to the **Dashboard** page.

 	![storage-dashboard-menu](Images/storage-dashboard-menu.png?raw=true)